 - Sometimes ignorant workers do not fill gaps in tendons and wiring.

-The slab that is tensioned before inserting the slab is known as pretension slab.
-The slab has some characteristics like post-tensioning slab.
+The pre-tension slab is tensioned before inserting the slab is known as pretension slab, this slab has some characteristics like a post-tensioning slab.

-If the span of the slab is too long, we go for the cable suspension slab which is supported on the cable such as London Bridge, Howrah Station etc.
+If the span of the slab is very long, then we go for the cable suspension slab which is supported on the cable like London Bridge, Howrah Station, etc.